damiendart/notes/photoshop.markdown

 Yet Another Inking Photoshop Brush
 ----------------------------------

-This is what I use to ink digitally in Photoshop:

   - Select the pencil tool.
   - In the _Brush_ panel select the _Hard Round Pressure Size_ preset.
   - In the _Brush Tip Shape_ options set, set the hardness to 100% and